darkdarcool/DS_Shell/README.md

 Hello and welcome to the DS_Shell(DarkScript Shell, and the name is pending).
 This is a shell made for darkscript, but is compiled down to a single exacutable file so you can use it as well!

-Currently it is in beta, and doesn't do much right now, but hopefully it will be able to do so many greate things!
+Currently it is in beta, and doesn't do much right now, but hopefully it will be able to do so many great things!

 # Contributing